liferay/liferay-docs/develop/tutorials/articles/120-customizing/03-overriding-language-keys/02-overriding-a-modules-language-keys.markdown

 is tricky because the target module and the resource bundle loader component have the same bundle symbolic name property (`bundle.symbolic.name=com.liferay.blogs.web`).
-To prevent this resource bundle loader component from being targeted, specify an `!` character followed by this resource bundle loader's `component.name` property.
+To prevent this resource bundle loader component from being targeted, specify an `!` (not) character followed by this resource bundle loader's `component.name` property.

 The method creates a resource bundle loader that aggregates this module's resource bundle loader and the target module's resource bundle loader.
 The first